Carreau/phd-dissertation/parts/part3.rst

     Same figure as :num:`Fig #dxcf` for each concentration of Capping Protein, with linear regression and confidence intervals at 95%.

-From :eq:`eqa` and :eq:`eqb` by identifying the prefactor it is also possible to extract the Poisson ratio (|nu|) of the compressed material :
+From :eq:`eqa` and :eq:`eqb` by identifying the prefactor, it is also possible to extract the Poisson’s ratio (|nu|) of the compressed material :

 .. math::
     :label: nu=f(alpha)